Configuring and Managing Provider Hooks

 3. The first thing you’ll need to do is generate an authentication token for use in the Inline Hook, generate that now and save it somewhere safe for use in Okta

-4. From the Protected Systems menu, click to Add Protected Systems that have an Okta SAML or OIDC Transform configured on them
+4. From the Protected Systems menu, click to Add Protected Systems that have an Okta SAML, OIDC, or Custom Transform configured on them

-5. Select the field in the Inline Hook to read the identifier from, and specify the expected value that is necessary to route the request to the Protected System you have specified, e.g.
+• Application Mapping: Select the field in the Inline Hook to read the identifier from, and specify the expected value that routes to this Protected System configuration

-• Use the Bearer Token you copied above from SGNL as your Authentication header, and ensure that you prefix the token with Bearer, e.g. Bearer eyJ0...
+• Authentication: Use the Bearer Token you copied above from SGNL as your Authentication header, ensuring you prefix the token with Bearer, e.g. Bearer eyJ0...

 Provider Hooks for Entra ID